blockbasenetwork/node/README.md

 ## Software Prerequisites
 The BlockBase node software is built with C# and runs on the .NET Core Platform, and uses MongoBD and PostgreSQL to store its data.
 Before running the node, you should install:
-1. .NET Core SDK 2.1 (BlockBase doesn't run on 3.1)
+1. .NET Core SDK 2.1 (The current version of BlockBase doesn't run on 3.1)

 2. The latest version of MongoDB Server (It should work fine with previous versions too)